Chick-fil-A bringing back ‘spicy’ breakfast sandwich after 6 years, but only at select locations - NewsBreak

 (NEXSTAR) – Chick-fil-A just couldn’t quit you, Spicy Chicken Biscuit.

-After taking it off the nationwide menu in 2016, Chick-fil-A is rekindling its fiery romance with the Spicy Chicken Biscuit breakfast sandwich, the chain recently confirmed.Taco Bell’s Mexican Pizza had a different name in 1985
+After taking it off the nationwide menu in 2016, Chick-fil-A is rekindling its fiery romance with the Spicy Chicken Biscuit breakfast sandwich, the chain recently confirmed.Taco Bell’s Mexican Pizza had a different name in 1985: Do you remember it?

 The sandwich, consisting of a spice-infused breaded chicken breast on a buttermilk biscuit, was removed from the Chick-fil-A breakfast menu six years ago to “make way” for newer items — namely, the Egg White Grill and the Frosted Coffee, Chick-fil-A wrote on its website.
 Individual restaurants were allowed to keep Spicy Chicken Biscuit on the menu if they wanted, but most operators did away with the sandwich over the last six years.